aliimrankhan86/react-fetch-api/README.md

 # react-fetch-api
-Fetching API &amp; displaying data in react
+Used fetch API to display data in react